 The Science section has 50 questions pertaining to environmental and health topics.
 80 minutes are provided to complete 50 multiple choice questions.
-Half of the questions asked are based on basic understanding and the other half are based on everyday life science like, recycling, heredity, prevention of disease, pollution, and climate etc. The division of areas in the Science section is as follows
+Half of the questions asked are based on basic understanding and the other half are based on everyday life science like, recycling, heredity, prevention of disease, pollution and climate etc. The division of areas in this section is as follows

 - Life Science (45%)

 - Physical Science (35%), including physics and chemistry

 The student needs to understand, construe and make use of the information that may be in the form of a paragraph, chart, table, graph, map or figure to answer the questions asked.

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for